brac/httpAuth/README.md

 The HTTP routes render different information depending on whether the request is from an unknown visitor or a logged in user.

+FrontEnd
+  Login Forms
+  Signup forms
+  Dashboard
 Database
   Client
   Queries
   Schema
   Testing
 Reading, storing and encrypting cookies
 Testing with chai-HTTP
-Color
-  PUG
-  Images

 ## Specs